Skip to content

 • What are the different types of radiation treatments used for prostate cancer?

-External beam radiation therapy for prostate cancer involves directing high-energy radiation beams from outside the body to the prostate gland, precisely targeting and destroying cancer cells while minimizing damage to surrounding healthy tissues.
+• External beam radiation therapy (EBRT) for prostate cancer involves directing high-energy radiation beams from outside the body to the prostate gland, precisely targeting and destroying cancer cells while minimizing damage to surrounding healthy tissues.2

-Brachytherapy for prostate cancer is a type of prostate cancer radiation therapy where radioactive seeds or sources are placed directly into the prostate gland.
-These seeds emit radiation, effectively treating the cancer while minimizing radiation exposure to nearby tissues.
+• Brachytherapy for prostate cancer is a type of prostate cancer radiation therapy where radioactive seeds or pellets are placed directly into the prostate gland.
+These seeds emit radiation, treating the cancer while minimizing radiation exposure to nearby tissues.2

 • What should I expect before a radiation treatment session for prostate cancer?